BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 # About this repo
 I plan to publish my solutions and exercise here.
 It will not include the quiz and exam since they belong to the school.

-Plan to do my best to reduce the sily mistakes, but you know, I am learning and restricted by time.
-May I can try:
+Plan to do my best to reduce the silly mistakes:
-* Cross-check the result with my classmate,
+* Cross-check the result with my classmates,
 * Check the odd-number answers in the textbook appendix,
 * Double-check if I get enough time to avoid silly mistakes,